Oru Pennum Randaanum

-Oru Pennum Randaanum (Translation: A Woman and Two Men) is a 2008 Malayalam feature film written and directed by Adoor Gopalakrishnan.
+Oru Pennum Randaanum (Translation: A Woman and Two Men) also known as A Climate for Crime is a 2008 Malayalam feature film written and directed by Adoor Gopalakrishnan.

 The film has four separate chapters, each based on independent short stories written by Thakazhi Sivasankara Pillai.
 The film is about four crimes of different nature that happen in different contexts and situations.
 The setting is the Princely State of Travancore, South India in the 1940s.
 The Second World War being fought in Europe at that time had terrible impact on the colonial British India with increasing scarcity of basic commodities and rising unemployment.
 The stories in this film span from crimes committed by the deprived to the comparatively privileged landed gentry.

 Plot

 The four chapters of the film tell stories, which are independent of each other.
 The only connection between them is the recurring theme of crime.
 With the flow of the movie, there is an increase in the complexity of the crimes.